geogeeks-au/geogeeks-au.github.io/2026/0705_australind.md

 We'll have about five hours for coffee, mapping, surveying, lunch, and exploring the area, before returning on the afternoon service.

-Book your train ticket at https://transwa.wa.gov.au
+Book your train ticket at [transwa.wa.gov.au](https://transwa.wa.gov.au).

 * Outward: 09:25 from Perth City Station, Platform 3
 * Return: 15:55 from Pinjarra

+To stay in touch on the day, [join the Geogeeks Slack](https://join.slack.com/t/geogeeks/shared_invite/zt-13fnotoqb-YkyMTmvwZEB_nDUis_30hw).